 Fitness is an interesting term and there are many definitions of it.
 Overall, being fit is having the ability to do activities of daily living successfully and participating in various exercises to improve the cardiorespiratory system and strengthen the muscular system.
-It doesn't matter if you participate in athletic competitions or not, adopting Metabolic Efficiency Training will improve your body from the inside out and allow you to move better.
+It doesn't matter if you participate in athletic competitions or not, adopting the Metabolic Efficiency Training concept will improve your body from the inside out and allow you to move better.

 1. National Heart, Lung, and Blood Institute.
 What is Metabolic Syndrome. http://www.nhlbi.nih.gov/health/health-topics/topics/ms. Accessed September, 2015.